DockYard/ember-router-scroll/README.md

 **Ember-router-scroll** is a mixin that adds behavior to the `willTransition` and `didTransition` hooks in the router.

-When `willTransition` is triggered, the scroll position is stored in a map with the **previous route's** url (window location) as the key with the scroll position as the value.
+When `willTransition` is triggered, the scroll position is stored in a map with the **previous route's** ID from the HistoryLocation API as the key with the scroll position as the value.

 `scrollMap[previous_route] = 1234`